 Cleansing prosperity magic can take the form of:

-- Ritual bathing with salt or prosperity herbs or essential oils such as basil, mint, or orange.
+- Ritual bathing with salt (one of the world’s first currencies) or prosperity herbs or essential oils such as basil, mint, or orange.

 - Sweeping a space with a broom in a counter-clockwise (widdershins) direction